gdavidbutler/pthreadChannel/README.md

 Some examples:

 * primes: Example of using chan.h and chanFifo.h is provided in test/primes.c.
 It is modeled on primes.c from [libtask](https://swtch.com/libtask/).
-It is more complex because of pthread's API and to demonstrate various combinations of options.
+It is more complex because of pthread's API and the various combinations of options.
 * sockproxy: Example of using chan.h and chanSock.h is provided in test/sockproxy.c.
 It is modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).
-Connects two chanSocks back to back, with read and write channels reversed.
+Connects two chanSocks back-to-back, with read and write channels reversed.

 Note: sockproxy needs numeric values for -T, -F, -t, and -f.
 For example SOCK_STREAM:1, AF_INET:2: